 Team dues are \$300 per member per year to help offset the costs associated with the robotics program.
-This non-refundable fee is paid online when completing the student contracts.
+This non-refundable fee is paid online and completes the student's acceptance onto the team.
+The team dues are not refunded if a student leaves the team (for any reason and at any time).